erikrose/parsimonious/README.rst

 Parsimonious
 ============

-Parsimonious is the fastest PEG parser I could write in pure Python.
+Parsimonious aims to be the fastest PEG parser written in pure Python.
 It was designed to undergird a MediaWiki parser that wouldn't take 5 seconds or a GB of RAM to do one page.